 By default, Arches uses a few basemap services from Mapbox, for which you need to provide a key.
 You can get a free key at mapbox.com, and for installations that do not expect exceptionally heavy traffic, this free key will be sufficient.
 Once you have obtained the key, copy it from Mapbox (it will start with

 pk.).
-Go to System Settings – > Map Settings –> Mapbox API and enter key there.
+Go to System Settings – > Map Settings –> Mapbox API and enter it there.

 - Set the default Map Zoom and Project Extent settings

 The Map Zoom is useful for geometry editing, but note that the Search page will automatically zoom to the extent of your search results every time they are updated.
 The Project Area is very important as it defines the area for your hexagon bins.
 It may be best to open a new tab with your Search page, make a change here in the Settings, and then refresh your Search page to preview the changes you make.

 - Change Hexagon Bin Settings

 Finally, you can change the size and precision of the search result hexagon bins.
 We recommend changing these settings in small increments, as making a small bin size with a large project area (for example) can be costly for your browser and may cause it to crash when loading the Search page.

 After getting the Map Settings figured out, you may want to change the name of your app (System Settings), or create some Saved Searches to make it easier for the users to explore your database (Saved Searches).

 Default Application Settings

 - Application Name - Name of your Arches app, to be displayed in the browser title bar and elsewhere.

 - Default Data Import/Export User - Name to associate with data that is imported into the system.